Skip to main content

 The ‘Accent color’ is what determines the theme color of your registration page.
 We use a system based on color theory to design your registration page based on your choice.
 With the colors chosen in the steps above, the registration page looks like this:

-The registration page with the theme colors in the example applied
+An image of the registration page with the colors selected in the steps above (blue and orange)

 Editing the registration page banner